loda-lang/loda-programs/programs/oeis/list3.md

 * [A334227](http://oeis.org/A334227) ([L23 program](334/A334227.asm)): Length of the shortest prefix of the Thue-Morse sequence (A010060) containing, as subwords, all length-n blocks appearing in A010060.
 * [A334277](http://oeis.org/A334277) ([L18 program](334/A334277.asm)): Perimeters of almost-equilateral Heronian triangles.
 * [A334320](http://oeis.org/A334320) ([L44 program](334/A334320.asm)): Number of even integers in base n with exactly two distinct digits.
+* [A334387](http://oeis.org/A334387) ([L19 program](334/A334387.asm)): The difference version of the 'Decade transform' : to obtain a(n) write n as a sum of its power-of-ten parts and then continue to calculate the absolute value of the difference between the adjacent parts until a single number remains.
 * [A334413](http://oeis.org/A334413) ([L33 program](334/A334413.asm)): First differences of A101803.
 * [A334501](http://oeis.org/A334501) ([L32 program](334/A334501.asm)): Eventual period of a single cell in rule 190 cellular automaton in a cyclic universe of width n.
 * [A334563](http://oeis.org/A334563) ([L10 program](334/A334563.asm)): a(n) is the maximum number of 4-cycles possible in an n-vertex planar graph.